pluralsight/guides/in-review/big-data/redis-as-a-dynamic-interconnecting-datastore/article.md

 To summarize, we began this discussion with a point about context, and why it is important that our context has a discrete value or state at any point in time.

-Then, we covered how the concept of a context features in distributed systems.

-Next, we examined how Redis allows us to “solve” the distributed context problem using the Redlock algorithm.
+Then, we covered how the concept of a context features in distributed systems, particularly when it comes to synchronized caches.
+As part of this, we examined locking and how Redis “solves” the distributed context problem using the Redlock algorithm.

 Finally, we examined another popular use-case for Redis &mdash; the Publisher/Subscriber messaging model implementation.
 In covering this, we examined the concept of publishing and demonstrated with Python code.